UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 ## Sensitive information

-Condenser is not suitable for storing or processing sensitive data.
+Condenser is not currently suitable for storing or processing sensitive data.

 ## Commercial Services